 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

-The MHHSM has five Specialisations: Public Health, Health Economics, Business Administration, Disability and Inclusion and Research.
+The MHHSM has six Specialisations: Public Health, Health Economics, Business Administration, Disability and Inclusion, Sustainability in Healthcare and Research.
 Students must choose one of the following Specialisations, in addition to the ten core units.

 Public Health Specialisation